ONTARIO’S MOTION PICTURE INDUSTRY IS READY TO ROLL!

 The guidelines have been hosted on www.filmsafety.ca.
 For general COVID-19 compliance questions, please contact Ontario’s Health and Safety Contact Centre at webOHS@ontario.ca.

-Full document available here: FILM AND TELEVISION INDUSTRY HEALTH AND SAFETY DURING COVID-19 (PDF)
+Full document available here (updated January 25, 2021): FILM AND TELEVISION INDUSTRY HEALTH AND SAFETY DURING COVID-19 (PDF)

 WATCH: “WE ARE PRODUCTIONS” FEATURING PAUL SUN-HYUNG LEE